 Dominic SewellDominic Sewell is one of the country's leading historical horse trainers whose skills are often called upon by film and TV companies.
 He is also a foremost equitation expert in the art of mediaeval horsemanship.
 Dominic is a champion jouster and has taken the role of Richard III at re-enactments of the Battle of Bosworth.
 Along with Dr Toby Capwell, Dominic is also a founding member of the Order of the Crescent and competes in jousting competitions across Europe and the USA.
 With his considerable practical experience in mediaeval combat, Dominic is one of a small team of experts who have tested the skills of King Richard III on the battlefield to see if he really was Shakespeare's deformed monster with hunched back and withered arm.
 His conclusion is that, as documented in many historic texts, Richard was a skilled and experienced battlefield commander who fought hand-to-hand in many engagements, and was physically capable of fighting from horseback while wearing armour.

 Dr Tobias CapwellToby is one of the world's leading authorities on mediaeval and Renaissance weapons and armour, with special emphasis on armour in England during the 15th century.
 Curator of Arms and Armour at the Wallace Collection in London, he has published numerous books and articles on many areas of the subject, including The Noble Art of the Sword: Fashion and Fencing in Renaissance Europe 1520-1630 (2012), Masterpieces of European Arms and Armour in the Wallace Collection (2011) and The Real Fighting Stuff: Arms and Armour at Glasgow Museums (2006).
-He also appears regularly on radio and television; he has most recently been seen presenting Metalworks: The Knight's Tale on BBC4 (2012).
+He also appears regularly on radio and television, notably presenting Metalworks: The Knight’s Tale on BBC4 in 2012.
 A practitioner as well as a scholar, Toby has helped found the modern competitive jousting community, and participates in major international jousts and tournaments all over the world.

 Dr Turi KingTuri is a geneticist at the University of Leicester with a background in Archaeology and Anthropology from Cambridge University.
 Her work has centred around the link between surnames and genetics, as well as work on the forensic aspects thereof, genetic genealogy, genetic ancestry and assessing the genetic legacy of the Vikings in the north of England.
-Turi will be working with Paul Brotherton overseeing the DNA retrieval and sequencing from any skeletal material found at the Greyfriars site.
+Turi ensured the excavation was carried out under clean conditions, helped excavate and then led the genetic analysis both of modern relatives and ancient remains.
+She also led the statistical analysis which led to the remains being identified as those of King Richard III.
 Turi has appeared in Michael Wood's Story of England and Great British Story, and in ITV's Britain's Secret Treasures, and has carried out DNA testing for the BBC.
 Turi is from Vancouver, Canada.

 Professor Mark LansdaleMark is a leading psychologist and Head of the School of Psychology at the University of Leicester.
 Mark read Natural Sciences at Trinity College Cambridge; specialising in experimental psychology.
 After spending time there as a research student and doctoral research fellow, he worked for ITT researching into how the environment in which we work dictates the way we think.
 This led in the 1990s to a controversial idea that messy desks might actually be highly effective for certain types of workers because it is well-adapted to the way our minds work.
 This was followed by spells at Loughborough and Nottingham Trent Universities before becoming Head of Leicester's School of Psychology in 2008.
 Current research continues in the area of how people think and remember as a function of their environment.
 This has led to research interested in historical figures in unusual circumstances – such as Monarchs, and generals in world wars – to see how much psychologists can inform historical analysis.